Year 1, Microbiology Class

 Where is Serratia Marcescens Present?

-According to Khanna et al., (2013), the important reservoirs in epidemics of Serratia marcescens are:
+important reservoirs in epidemics of Serratia marcescens are:

 -The digestive tract